LucasErrNotFound/AHON-TRACK/README.md

 ---

 ### :computer: Shell Window
 The Shell Window serves as the central workspace of the gym management system, providing unified access to modules for managing employees, walk-ins, gym members, scheduling, billing, and analytics.
-It also adapts based on the current user’s role: admins receive full access to all modules and sidebar items, while staff see a limited interface to their permissions, ensuring focused and secure management workflows.
+It also adapts based on the current user’s role: admins receive full access to all modules and sidebar items, while staff see a limited interface to their permissions, ensuring focused and secure management workflows. (outdated)

 > [WIP] :building_construction: